8BitRobot/comment-that/README.md

 ### Features so far:

 * commenting (no way)
-* places cursor at end of comment (or uncommented text) automatically
+* place cursor at end of comment (or uncommented text) automatically
 * support for every scope except for the ones listed in `unsupported.txt`.
 * keyboard shortcut <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>
 * uncommenting commented text (now, shortcut will toggle comment)
+* hitting keyboard shortcut while not selecting any text will generate comment tags and place cursor in between the two

 ### In progress:

-* hitting keyboard shortcut while not selecting any text will generate comment tags and place cursor in between the two
+* issue with more than one cursor when no text selected

 ### Contributing